Owen Graham-Roache

-Owen Graham-Roache (born February 11, 2008) is a Canadian professional footballer who plays as a striker for the Major League Soccer club CF Montréal.
+Owen Graham-Roache (born February 11, 2008) is a Canadian professional footballer who plays as a striker for Canadian Premier League club Cavalry FC, on loan from Major League Soccer club CF Montréal.

 Club career

+CF Montréal

 A youth product of the Rapides de LaSalle, Graham-Roache joined the youth academy of CF Montréal on 2020 where he finished his development.
 In January 2025, he started training with the senior CF Montréal team for the preseason.
 On 5 February 2025, he signed his first professional contract with CF Montréal until 2026, with options extending to 2029.
 He made his senior and professional debut with CF Montréal as a late substitute in a 1–0 Major League Soccer loss to the New York Red Bulls on 27 April 2025.

+Cavalry FC

+In September 2026, Graham-Roache would be loaned to Canadian Premier League club Cavalry FC for the remainder of the 2026 season.

 International career

-Born in Canada, Graham-Roache was first called up by Canada for the CONCACAF Under-17 World Cup Qualification.
+Born in Canada, Graham-Roache is of Jamaican descent.
+He was first called up by Canada for the CONCACAF Under-17 World Cup Qualification.
 He debuted February 9, 2025 against Turks and Caicos.
-Unfortunately he missed the rest of the tournament due to injury.
+He missed the rest of the tournament due to injury.